parisodlab/dry-guide/docs/vscode.md

 7. You can now Open a terminal on the remote server by clicking on the `Terminal` menu and selecting `New Terminal`.
 Now you can run commands on the remote server, while saving and editing files (e.g. README.md) in VScode.

 ### 3. Set keybindings to run code on the remote server
+**Unix/Linux**:
+This step is useful if you want to document your code while you are creating and testing it.
+1. Click on the `File` menu and select `Preferences` -> `Keyboard Shortcuts`
+2. Search for `Terminal: Run Selected Text in Active Terminal` and click on the pen icon to add a keybinding
+3. Enter the keybinding you want to use (e.g. `Ctrl+Enter`)

+**R**:

+1. Create a dedicated R environment on the remote server using `conda` to install packages and run R code.
+2. install.packages("languageserver") in the above R to enable code completion and syntax highlighting in VScode.
+3. Install the `R` extension `REditorSupport.r` in VScode to run R code on the remote server.
+4. Click on the `File` menu and select `Preferences` -> `Settings` and search for `@ext:REditorSupport.r R: Always use Active Terminal` and check the box.
+5. Follow the [steps here:](https://github.com/REditorSupport/vscode-R/wiki/Installation:-Linux) to make vscode mimic RStudio.